fedefrusc/bizaway-BE/README.md

 ## User Interface (UI) Overview

-The application provides a modern, responsive web UI with the following main views:
+Simple but effective UI build with copilot 😁 with the following main views:

 - **Home / Search Page** (`/`)
   - Allows users to search for trips by selecting origin, destination, and sort order (fastest/cheapest).